ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The following parameters are defined in this specification:

   r:
-  :  This parameter value conveys the remaining quota units for the identified policy ({{ratelimit-remaining-keyword}}).
+  :  This parameter value conveys the remaining quota units for the identified policy ({{ratelimit-remaining-parameter}}).

   t:
-  : This OPTIONAL parameter value conveys the time window reset time for the identified policy ({{ratelimit-reset-keyword}}).
+  : This OPTIONAL parameter value conveys the time window reset time for the identified policy ({{ratelimit-reset-parameter}}).

 This field cannot appear in a trailer section.